 To prevent dengue fever, you must prevent the breeding of its carrier, the Aedes mosquitoes.
 Aedes mosquitoes are identified by the black and white stripes on their body.
 You can get rid of the Aedes mosquito by frequently checking and removing stagnant water inside and outside your home e.g. ensure that water is not collected in between pandan leaves because the Aedes mosquito only requires 5 cc of water for it to lay its eggs.

-• Only the female Aedes mosquito bites as it needs the protein in blood to develop its eggs.
+Some of the things we learned about the Aedes mosquito, also known as Tiger mosquito: • Only the female Aedes mosquito bites as it needs the protein in blood to develop its eggs.

 • The mosquito becomes infective approximately 7 days after it has bitten a person carrying the virus.
 This is the extrinsic incubation period, during which time the virus replicates in the mosquito and reaches the salivary glands.